What 82% of Leaders Get Wrong

 Sustainable Performance: What’s Required?

-As leaders work to help the organization perform at its best, they also need to understand that employees want to be involved in work that is meaningful and makes a difference.
-Highly effective leaders have the perspective to achieve performance with fulfillment for themselves and their team, as well as model the five key factors to build capability in their team’s ability to do it themselves.
-What are you doing to ensure the leaders in your organization are on the path to become purpose-centered leaders?
+As leaders work to help the organisation perform at its best, they also need to understand that employees want to be involved in work that is meaningful and makes a difference.
+Highly effective leaders have the perspective to achieve performance with fulfilment for themselves and their team, as well as model the five key factors to build capability in their team’s ability to do it themselves.
+What are you doing to ensure the leaders in your organisation are on the path to become purpose-centred leaders?